Uganda's Drought-Breaking Journey of Historic Proportions

 A European with Experience in Africa

 Failures to reach the Africa Cup of Nations in 2012 and 2013, combined with a 2-0 loss at Liberia on Mar.
 24, 2013, ended Williamson's tenure as Uganda's coach.
 Uganda hired a coach with vast experience in Africa - that included one recently Rwanda's manager before being fired in April 2013.
-But it was in Uganda where Serbia's Milutin Sredojevic, who also had stints in South Africa and Sudan, commenced his African journey, having guided local club Villa SC to three consecutive league titles.
+It was in Uganda where Serbia's Milutin Sredojevic, who also had stints in South Africa and Sudan, commenced his African journey, having guided local club Villa SC to three consecutive league titles.

 Know as Micho, Sredojevic beat out 37 potential candidates to win the job.
 His quest was to get Uganda back in contention for a possible World Cup playoff.
 Uganda did just that thanks to a pair of home victories in June 2013 (1-0 against Liberia on Jun.
 8 and 2-1 against Angola on 2-1), including goals from Okwi and Mawejje that got Uganda in a must-win against Senegal in Marrakech, Morocco.
 Uganda had its work cut out following Walusimbi's red card in the 37th minute.
 Still, Uganda had a chance at a playoff with the game scoreless until Senegal's Sadio Mane scored an 85th-minute goal to knock out Uganda.